Pranav-here/multisport-training/README.md

   <img src="https://img.shields.io/badge/Vercel-Deploy-000000" alt="Vercel" />
 </p>

-> A clean, mobile‑first Next.js app for multi‑sport athletes.
-Video‑first progress, daily challenges, local leaderboards, and coach tools in one login.
+> A clean, mobileâ€‘first Next.js app for multiâ€‘sport athletes.
+Videoâ€‘first progress, daily challenges, local leaderboards, and coach tools in one login.
 Built with TypeScript, Tailwind, and shadcn/ui.
 All data is placeholder for now, so you can iterate fast.

-## 🔗 Live preview
+## ðŸ”— Live preview

 https://v0-multi-sport-app-build.vercel.app/

-## ✨ What is in here right now
+## âœ¨ What is in here right now

-- Landing page with hero, feature grid, testimonials carousel, and “How it works” steps
+- Landing page with hero, feature grid, testimonials carousel, and â€œHow it worksâ€ steps
-- Polished micro‑interactions (hover, focus visible, motion‑safe transitions)
+- Polished microâ€‘interactions (hover, focus visible, motionâ€‘safe transitions)
 - Onboarding flow (4 steps)
   - Choose sports
   - Location and affiliation
-  - Skill level and goals (sport‑specific goals, “All” filter chip)
+  - Skill level and goals (sportâ€‘specific goals, â€œAllâ€ filter chip)
   - Privacy and content step with a **Safe recording pledge**
 - Basic fake auth flow
-  - `/login` (click to “log in”)
+  - `/login` (click to â€œlog inâ€)
   - `AuthGuard` protects `/onboarding` and later routes
   - Session stored in `localStorage`, easy to replace later
 - A11y improvements: focus rings, readable labels, helper text when Next is disabled

-## 🧠 Product idea, in short
+## ðŸ§  Product idea, in short

 One app for multiple sports.
 Short clips, not long forms.
-Streaks, simple analytics, local leaderboards, and “one device coach mode” so a team can record attempts in sequence with a single phone.
+Streaks, simple analytics, local leaderboards, and â€œone device coach modeâ€ so a team can record attempts in sequence with a single phone.

-## 🗺️ Routes
+## ðŸ—ºï¸ Routes

 - `/` Landing
 - `/login` Fake login (Google button is visual only for now)
 - `/onboarding` Sports, location, goals, privacy
 - `/dashboard` Placeholder route after onboarding
-- `/about` Project write‑up (Who, Where, Why, What, When) ready to fill
+- `/about` Project writeâ€‘up (Who, Where, Why, What, When) ready to fill
 - `/guidelines` Community standards and safety tips
 - `/settings` Privacy and account placeholders

-## 🧩 Tech stack
+## ðŸ§© Tech stack

 - Next.js 14 (App Router), React 18, TypeScript
 - Tailwind CSS with CSS variables for sport accent colors
 - shadcn/ui (Card, Button, Tabs, Badge, Checkbox, RadioGroup, Progress)
-- lucide‑react icons
+- lucideâ€‘react icons
 - Local state and a small `useAuth` hook, `useToast`, `AuthGuard`

-## 🛠️ Getting started
+## ðŸ› ï¸ Getting started

 > Requires Node 18+ and pnpm 10.x.
 Use Corepack to keep versions aligned with CI.